My Report on Spreading Hungarian History between 2016 and 2023

 For the sake of better understanding, I’ve changed its name to “Hungarian History 1366-1699”.
 You can find it here:

 As a rule, I translate articles written by Hungarian historians into English focusing on the period of the Hungarian-Ottoman wars.
 Everything I share or write I verify as much as possible for accuracy.
-Presently, I reach about 315,000 people a month with my posts.
+Presently, I reach about 95,000-500,000 people a month with my posts, depending on Facebook bans.

 …and here is the new one, the “Hungarian History Without Borders”:

 The Reception of my pages:

 Let me outline what I have experienced regarding Hungarian history’s presence in the English-speaking social media at large since 2016.
 My pages grew quickly because my work seemed to have filled a gap in social media.
 There is a demand and lots of people are interested.
 First of all, I would emphasize the communities of Hungarians living abroad and their relatives and friends who do not necessarily speak the Hungarian language.

 Information regarding Hungarian history in the English-speaking world:

 Nations in Western Europe and Turkey:

 Here, we can find two kinds of information surfacing about us on Facebook, many times in the form of Youtube videos.

 On the other hand, when reading about the Ottoman wars in posts written by West Europeans, you will find Hungary’s role in Europe’s liberation unmentioned or belittled.

 I regularly share my posts in hundreds of non-Hungarian Facebook groups where these writings about Hungarian history are regarded as unique and are well received.
 People recommend my page as a gap-filling and important tool for spreading Hungarian history, a page that changed their opinions about Hungary.

 Hungarians living outside of Hungary: